 Interact with a Viking.
 Outside of the Frozen Ever After ride you have the chance to encounter a Viking.
 They provide a lot of comic relief and are fun to watch.
 While a Photopass photographer is not available to capture your experience with the Vikings, they like to take selfies.
 Though, staying true to character, the phone somewhat scares them, lol.

 Stave Church Gallery.
-The small gallery changes often and most recently showed “Norsk Kultur: Inspiration for Disney ‘Frozen'”.
-That displayed closed March 2018 and the new display is “Gods of the Vikings”.
+The current display is “Gods of the Vikings”.
 This new exhibit will give guests the opportunity to learn more about the popular Viking gods Thor, Odin, Freyja and Loki through displays of authentic Viking artifacts, many of which have been sourced through the Norwegian University of Science and Technology (NTNU)’s Department of Archaeology and Cultural History.
 This really doesn’t interest little kids much but is a nice break from the heat.
 Takes maybe 10-15 minutes to walk through and appreciate the exhibit.

 Disney’s Norway Pavilion Dining

 Akershus.
 If you want to dine with a princess without the hefty price tag that Cinderella Royal Table includes, then Akershus is your best choice!
 Akershus features a traditional all you care to eat breakfast an a la carte lunch and dinner that includes a salad bar.
 This dining experience is a table service restaurant and you should try to book as soon as possible.

 Kringla Bakeri og Kafe.
 This sweet shop is the best place to find a sweet treat.
 The School bread is the best in my opinion.